Sam Madison

-Samuel Adolphus Madison, Jr. (born April 23, 1974) is an American football coach and former cornerback who is the cornerbacks coach and pass game specialist for the Miami Dolphins of the National Football League (NFL).
-He previously served as the secondary/cornerbacks coach for the Kansas City Chiefs.
-He played college football at the University of Louisville, and was drafted by the Miami Dolphins in the second round of the 1997 NFL Draft.
+Samuel Adolphus Madison Jr. (born April 23, 1974) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Louisville Cardinals, and was selected by the Miami Dolphins in the second round of the 1997 NFL draft.
 A four-time Pro Bowl selection, Madison also played for the New York Giants.
 He has won two Super Bowls, Super Bowl XLII as a player with the Giants and Super Bowl LIV as an assistant coach with the Chiefs.

-Early years
+Early life

 Madison attended Florida A&M University Developmental Research School where he played wide receiver and defensive back.
 Aside from football he also lettered in basketball, baseball and track and field.

 College career

 Madison played college football for the University of Louisville.
 Madison was a three-year starter for the Cardinals and set the school records for interceptions with 16 and passes defended with 44.
 As a junior, he earned third-team All-America selection after recording 65 tackles, two sacks, 13 passes defensed and seven interceptions.
 As a senior, he was named a second-team All-America and first-team All-Conference USA after finishing with 52 tackles, two sacks, six interceptions and 16 passes defensed.